IGVF-DACC/checkfiles/README.md

 2. Go to EC2 console and in the left tab select `AMIs`
 3. Select the newest `checkfiles__ami` (`ami-02001e7412122509a`)
 4. Click `Launch instance from AMI`.
-5. Select instsance type, and add storage.
+5. Select instance type, and add storage.
 200GB should be enough for anything.
+Instance size depends on the resource requirements.
+For instance type, t2 family of general purpose instances is good.
 6. Under `Advanced details` IAM instance profile, attach `checkfiles-instance` profile to the machine.
 7. Deploy.
 Select "Proceed without key pair" Wait for the machine to come up.
 8. Connect to the machine using https://pypi.org/project/ec2instanceconnectcli/